-Rishi Sunak set to announce policies targeted at drivers
+Rishi Sunak could limit 20mph zones to target driver vote

 Mr Browne said there was obviously a case for low-traffic speeds in some locations, such as outside schools, but he said the situation in Wales, where speed limits have been reduced from 30mph to 20mph in built-up areas, was "punitive" against motorists.

+The expected government announcements, first reported by the Guardian newspaper, could also include proposals to limit the ability of councils in England to use number plate recognition cameras to fine motorists for traffic violations.

-Earlier this month Wales became the first country in the UK to take the step.
+Earlier this month Wales became the first country in the UK to reduce speed limits from 30mph to 20mph in built-up areas.

-Welsh ministers said the move will reduce deaths and noise and encourage people to walk or cycle but it has provoked a backlash from some drivers.
+Welsh ministers said the move would reduce deaths and noise and encourage people to walk or cycle but it has provoked a backlash from some drivers.

+Simon Williams, from motoring organisation the RAC, said: "While we support the use of 20mph limits being used where they are needed most, such as outside schools, on residential streets and in urban areas where there are lots of pedestrians, implementing them in widespread fashion may unnecessarily lengthen journey times by slowing down traffic, and possibly even increase congestion."

 After the Conservatives managed to hold on to the seat of Uxbridge and South Ruislip in July's by-election, Mr Sunak has sought to present himself as on the side of drivers.